A Must-Read Guide to Getting a Fair Loan in 2022

 What to compare when looking for a loan

 When searching online for loans, you will notice that loan terms, rates and many other factors differ from lender to lender.
-To find the loan that’s best for you, it’s beneficial to you that you compare the loan factors which are important.
+To find the loan that’s best for you, it’s beneficial to you that you compare short term loan factors which are important.

 |Loan factors||Why you must compare these factors|

 |Direct lender/ broker?||Check to see if you are applying with a direct lender or broker by looking at the footer.
 You don’t want to get charged brokerage fees. (read more)|

 |Is there an application fee?||Check the lender’s how it works page to see if they charge a fee for applying.|

 |What is the APR charged on the loan?||This is the rate of interest that you will get charged on your loan – Every website should have this clearly displayed. (read more)|

 |How fast the money is funded to you?||You are borrowing money and you need it fast.
 Check how long it takes for the lender to fund you the money. (watch more)|

 |Hidden fees/ extra charges for repaying your loan early||You can save up to 30% on your payday loan by repaying your loan early.
 Make sure that the lender is offering this. (watch more)|